imsouvikmukherjee/ECMT_MentorMate/README.md

   - Assign students to mentors with real-time filters.
   - Personalized dashboard for all academic operations.
   - Bulk operations: delete, print, filter student records.
+  - Add and manage different type of user and reset password.

 - **Mentor**
   - Personalized dashboard with access to assigned students.